DataDog/puppet-datadog-agent/README.md

 Installation
 ------------

-Install `puppet-datadog` as a module in your Puppet master's module path.
+Install `datadog` as a module in your Puppet master's module path.
+Remember to rename the directory to `datadog` from `puppet-datadog-agent`.

 Usage
 -----